 Leaks and rumours from the past year will have you believe that a Bixby-powered smart speaker is on the way.

-Samsung is reportedly developing such a device, and if the latest news is true, we'll see it arrive sometime in 2018.
+Samsung is reportedly developing such a device, and if the latest news is true, we'll see it arrive sometime this year.
 It's early days still, so nothing is for sure, and there's little evidence to suggest what it might feature.
 Nevertheless, we've rounded up all the different scoops out there to help you better understand what's supposedly coming.

 - Apple's Homepod: Everything you need to know